Max Mermelstein: Working for the Medellín cartel

-One of those "friends" he helped to smuggle into the US was Rafael "Rafa" Cardona Salazar, -- a five-foot three sociopath -- who had a taste for basuco cigarettes which is an amalgamation of tobacco and cocaine byproducts stuffed back into cigarette shells.
+One of those "friends" he helped to smuggle into the US was Rafael "Rafa" Cardona Salazar, -- "a five-foot three sociopath" -- who had a taste for basuco cigarettes which is an amalgamation of tobacco and cocaine byproducts stuffed back into cigarette shells.
 After Mermelstein returned to Miami with his family to work as chief engineer of the Aventura Country Club, he was awakened by a drug-fueled Cardona on Christmas morning 1978.
 Cardona insisted that Mermelstein drive him and his roommate back home after a cocaine-filled afterparty.
 Mermelstein agreed, and on the trip, Cardona and the roommate argued after Cardona accused the roommate of stealing.
 In a rage, Cardona shot the roommate to death at close range.
 Fearing for his own life, Mermelstein continued to drive until they stopped to dispose of the body at a road shoulder.
 They then returned to Cardona's apartment where Cardona told Mermelstein, "You work for me now."

 In 1979, still fearing for his life and the lives of his family, Mermelstein started working full-time for Cardona, who had become the cartel point man in the United States.
 Working mainly for Jorge Luis Ochoa through Cardona, Mermelstein not only became intimate with the operations of the dominant drug smuggling network at the time called the Medellín Cartel, but vastly improved it.
 He was responsible for managing the logistics of drug shipments to the United States which included arranging flights, locating drop points, and scheduling deliveries.

 Mermelstein traveled extensively to Colombia where he engaged all the leaders of Medellín Cartel including Pablo Escobar, Jorge Luis Ochoa, Gonzalo Rodriguez Gacha and Carlos Lehder.
 He spent most of his time with Cardona and the Ochoas.
 Together they worked on transportation routes and developed new packaging technique allowing cocaine to be dropped into the ocean in waterproof packaging.

-In the late 1970s, the Colombian drug trade was still in its infancy but within a just few flights, Mermelstein was a multi-millionaire.
+In the late 1970s, the Colombian drug trade was still in its infancy but after just a few flights, Mermelstein was a multi-millionaire.
 Within six years, he turned a multimillion-dollar-a-year mom-and-pop cocaine industry into a multibillion-dollar-a-year trade.

 Because of his unparalleled success, Mermelstein was present at high-council Medellín Cartel meetings and was the only American ever allowed to sit with the cartel leaders.
 Other honors bestowed on Mermelstein included a Medellín invitation to the baptism of Cardona's youngest son, which was attended by all the cartel leaders.